-Note: FDL Europe has focused on informal settlement detection in 2018, with key support of partners such as the European Space Agency, Oxford University, the Satellite Applications Catapult, NVIDIA, with the support of UNICEF, Digital Globe, Afrobarometer and AIDData.
-This article follows a team of machine learning and Earth observation researchers during an 8-week acceleration program hosted by Oxford University.
-For a more in-depth look the need for informal settlement detection you can read Part 1 of this article here: Informal Settlements: Hiding In Plain Sight.
+Note: FDL Europe focused on informal settlement detection in 2018, with key support of partners such as the European Space Agency, University of Oxford, the Satellite Applications Catapult, NVIDIA, and the additional support of UNICEF, Digital Globe, Afrobarometer and AIDData.
+This article follows a team of machine learning and Earth observation researchers during an eight-week acceleration program hosted at the University of Oxford.
+For a more in-depth look at the need for informal settlement detection you can read part one of this article here: Informal Settlements: Hiding In Plain Sight.

 The following takes place at FDL Europe, during the Summer of 2018

 [Scene One: Kellogg College at Oxford University, England]

 “I can’t wait to hear what you’re working on.”

 After brief introductions, the senior executive from the European Space Agency (ESA, was ready to get down to business.
 No one present would have been surprised if the tall, square-jawed man in a sharp navy sport coat had introduced himself as a former astronaut.
 His voice commanded respect.
 Dr Iarla Kilbane-Dawe was the new Head of ESA’s Φ-lab, a special group based in Esrin, Italy, tasked with accelerating research and discovery in Earth observation at ESA.
 ESA’s Φ-lab is the lead partner in FDL Europe, and Iarla was here to learn more about how the FDL Europe process worked, and in what direction this specific team was headed.